Drones and Insurance

-Consideration of compulsory insurance requirements for drones in Australia will be ongoing, not the least because the implementation of a compulsory CTP insurance regime in relation to commercial drone operations will resonate with the broader community interest, especially where personal safety is concerned.
-Moreover, the benefits of public liability insurance cover extend far beyond individual compensation.
-Coupled with a robust registration regime, operators with insurance cover would become more visible, accountable, and traceable in the case of an accident or incident(4).
+Finally, it should be noted that the benefits of public liability insurance cover extend far beyond individual compensation.
+Coupled with a robust registration regime, operators with insurance cover become more visible, accountable, and traceable in the case of an accident or incident.
+Formal registration, certification of the operator and mandatory insurance cover, may act as a deterrent for unsafe flight.